hraban/cl-markdown/website/source/index.md

     darcs get "http://common-lisp.net/project/cl-markdown"

-(note that this won't let you build CL-Markdown unless you also get all of its dependencies...)
+(note that this won't let you build CL-Markdown unless you also get all of its dependencies which I should list but don't because I haven't found (er, made) the time to automate the process yet...)

 {anchor news}